lek-tin/hashnopolis/content/post/word-break.md

 title: "Word Break"
 description: "Some description ..."
 authors: ["lek-tin"]
-tags: ["leetcode", "python"]
+tags: ["leetcode", "python", "dynamic-programming"]
 categories: ["algorithm"]
 date: 2018-10-10T23:57:15-07:00
-draft: true
+draft: false
 archive: false
 ---
 Given a **non-empty** string s and a dictionary wordDict containing a list of **non-empty** words, determine if s can be segmented into a space-separated sequence of one or more dictionary words.